ROvACC/training-docs/docs/source/airports/napoc-tma/LRSB.rst

 On the area chart there are all VFR points in CTR Sibiu.
 An extented map of whole TMA VFR Routes could be find on AIP LR ENR 6-70.

-VFR traffic circuits are allowed in the north side of the airport, at 2500 ft AMSL (by QNH).
-VFR traffic could be cleared to climb in TMA only by APP unit.
-A coordination between TWR and APP units shall be in force.
+VFR traffic circuits are allowed on the north side of the airport, at max.
+2500 ft AMSL (by QNH).
+VFR traffic could be cleared to climb in TMA only by the APP unit.
+Coordination between TWR and APP units shall be in force.